Radio constraint on outflows from tidal disruption events: Summary

 Isotropic disk winds with an initial velocity $v_{\rm in}\simeq10^4\,\rm km\,s^{-1}$ can easily produce the observed radio flares as discussed in previous analysis \citep{Alexander+2016,Anderson+2020,Stein+2021,Cendes+2021b}.
 For radio-detected TDEs, in particular for events with a measured spectral peak, we found that the wind does not decelerate significantly.
 This suggests that the wind's mass should be larger than the swept-up CNM mass $M_{\rm ej}\gtrsim M(R)\simeq0.01-0.1\,\Msun$.
 Therefore, current observations do not necessarily require a massive disk wind as suggested by the reprocessed model $M_{\rm ej}\simeq0.5\Msun$ \citep{Metzger&Stone2016}.
 Assuming the same typical velocity $v_{\rm in}=10^{4}\,\rm km\,s^{-1}$, we found that some of radio null detection require CNM densities significantly smaller than those required in radio-detected TDEs.
 This means that not all TDEs drive sufficiently fast isotropic outflows or the density profiles of galactic nuclear regions vary among galaxies.
 For the TDEs with upper limit determined at ten or more years after the event the implied density upper-limits become comparable to the CNM density around Sgr A*.

 We found that unbound debris with mass $\simeq0.5\,\Msun$, velocity $\sim10^4\,\rm km\,s^{-1}$, and (bow shock's) solid angle $\Omega\simeq0.1$, cannot produce the detectable radio flare due to its too small solid angle.
-However, this estimate of the solid angle is possibly too conservative and further study of the bow shock structure is in place.
-Moreover, as suggested by \cite{Yalinewich+2019b}, higher velocities and larger solid angles ($\Omega\sim 1$) can arise when the stellar pericenter is well below the tidal radius (deep penetration).
+While this limit is slightly relaxed if we take into account that the shock velocity is larger than the fluid velocity, this is not sufficient to fully resolve the discrepancy.
+However, as suggested by \cite{Yalinewich+2019b}, higher velocities and larger solid angles ($\Omega\sim 1$) can arise when the stellar pericenter is well below the tidal radius (deep penetration).
 In such cases the debris can produce a detectable radio flare \citep{Krolik+2016}.
 Rarity of such deep-penetration events may explain why radio detection is not common.

 We also considered conical outflows (Newtonian jets) and found that those could be the observed radio sources.
 Such jets can be realized, for instance, by a disk wind with an angular structure.
 Lacking a specific model for the formation of such jets and no definite predictions on their properties, one can always find model parameters that fit the observations.
 We can only derive scaling relations between the minimal velocity and the required density for the solid angle $\Omega<4\pi$ (assuming the jet mass is larger than the swept-up CNM mass).
 Both velocity and density increase roughly $\propto \Omega^{-0.5}$.